amandamata/amandamata.github.io.dev/content/post/curly-brace.en.md

 BUT

 Format on type still not working...
-Then I've found an [issue in Github](https://github.com/microsoft/vscode-cpptools/issues/1419) on vscode saying that ***formatOnType*** was not working for c#, because this feature work by checking ; (most used in js).
-They have this fix in roadmap, until they fix, format on save will do the job.
+Then I've found an [issue in Github](https://github.com/microsoft/vscode-cpptools/issues/1419) on vscode saying that ***formatOnType*** was not working for c#, because this feature work by checking `;` (most used in js).
+They have this fix in roadmap, but until they fix, format on save will do the job.